gusti-syahputera/aplikasi-keuangan-keluarga/README.md

 A simple family finance management application project that I develop as the assignment for my "GUI Programming" class final project.

-In this project, I try to learn and use certain frameworks, tools, design patterns and best practices in software development.
+In this project, I try to learn and use various frameworks, tools, design patterns and best practices in software development.

 ## Methodology
 I use [test-driven development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) technique to develop the software.